Loading...

 Grading Systems Around the World: So Much to Learn

 Different grading systems are used by educational institutions across the globe.
-Such differences can complicate transferability of credits, attainment of a higher degree abroad or candidacy for employment in another country.
-Countries such as Argentina, Germany and South Africa use demanding grading systems relative to, for example, the gentler systems in some other countries.
-Familiarizing themselves with these systems help students automatically get suited for a better position in this world.
+Such differences can complicate the transferability of credits, attaining a higher degree abroad, or candidacy for employment in another country.
+Countries such as Argentina, Germany, and South Africa use demanding grading systems relative to, for example, the gentler systems in some other countries.
+Familiarizing themselves with these systems helps students automatically get suited for a better position in this world.

 European Grading System and ECTS